-Setesdal is both a district and a long wonderful valley in Aust-Agder County in Southern Norway, really a wild world of water and stone.
+Løefjell is definitely the highlight of Setesdal, which is both a district and a long wonderful valley located in Aust-Agder County, Southern Norway, really a wild world of water and stone.
 Plenty of mountains, lakes and dozens of granite dômes feature the valley and make it a true paradise for hikers and climbers.
 It's a primary rock area: high walls, slabs, cracks and blocks, trad and sportive routes, multipitches and single pitch.
 Here every climber, from the sport one to the lover of the big walls and the challenging clean routes, will find bread for his teeth...

-Løefjell is defintely the highlight of Setesdal and one of the four mountains surrounding Brokke, a resort located in a side valley of Setesdal along the road to Suleskar-Stavanger, Its South wall is about 1.5 km wide and it is one of the most tremendous slab in the surroundings and far from.
+Løefjell isone of the four mountains surrounding Brokke, a resort located in a side valley of Setesdal along the road to Suleskar-Stavanger.
+Its South wall is about 1.5 km wide and it is one of the most tremendous slab in the surroundings and far from.

 Setesdal is a beautiful place to stay, climb and hike.
 It's quickly approached from the Torp-Sandefjord airport in Southern Norway via the E18 highway in the direction of Fiane.
 Here exit the E18 and take the road S41 then the S42 leading to Evje.
 Before getting Evje, leave the road S42 and turn to the road S9 entering the Setesdal.

 The distance of Løefjell from the main highway 9 through Setesdal is 4 km. and you can approach it both from Valle and Rysstad, two of the main tourist centers of the valley.
 From Valle you must drive South about 12 km, while from Rysstad drive North.
 In both cases take the side road 45 in direction of Sirdal and drive up about 4 km to get Brokke the S wall of the mountain.
 The resort has cottages and several parking lots, distributed at the base of the extensive wall depending on the various climbing sectors.